<img src="public/images/Terraform-LogoMark_onDark.svg" width="30" align="left" style="margin-right: 12px;"/> Terraform MCP Server

 automation and interaction capabilities for Infrastructure as Code (IaC) development.

-> **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP server.
-Users should **thoroughly review all outputs/recommendations** to ensure they align with their organization's **security best practices**, **cost-efficiency goals**, and **compliance requirements** before implementation.
+> **Caution:** The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP client.
+Users should thoroughly review all outputs/recommendations to ensure they align with their organization’s security best practices, cost-efficiency goals, and compliance requirements before implementation.

 ## Prerequisites